Special classes of $q$-bracket operators: Connections to multiplicative number theory

-\begin{proof} Take $f(n)=J_\alpha(n)$ in Theorem \ref{MultCor}, where $J_\alpha(n)$ is the Jordan totient function \cite[(48)]{Apostol}, so that $F(n)=n^\alpha$. \end{proof} \end{cor} The forms a natural dual of Euler's convolution, since the $\sigma_\alpha$ convolution arises from considering $\alpha$th moments of all parts of the partitions of $n$, while the $J_\alpha$ convolution arises from considering $\alpha$th moments of all distinct parts of the partitions of $n$.
+The forms a natural dual of Euler's convolution, since the $\sigma_\alpha$ convolution arises from considering $\alpha$th moments of all parts of the partitions of $n$, while the $J_\alpha$ convolution arises from considering $\alpha$th moments of all distinct parts of the partitions of $n$.
 We also note that taking $\alpha=1$ provides an analog of \eqref{4.5} for the Euler totient function.